Uncover Rothenburg, A Highlight Along Germany's Romantic Road - My Family Travels

 Historic Rothenburg’s main square, seen from the B&B, is the site of the produce market.

-Fuchsmuehle means “the fox’s mill” in German and it is a 14th-century mill built before the Topplecastle, which is just across the street.
-Alex and Heidi Molitor renovated one of the mill buildings in 1997 and opened it as a B&B two years later.
-When we stayed there in 2000 the old wooden mill wheel was still working and our room was right over the stream that turned the wheel and lulled us to sleep.
+Fuchsmuehle means “the fox’s mill” in German.
+It’s a 14th-century mill built before the Topplecastle, which is just across the street.
+Alexander and Heidi Molitor renovated one of the mill buildings in 1997 and opened it as a B&B two years later.
+When we first stayed there, the old wooden mill wheel was still working.
+Our guest room was right over the stream that turned the wheel and lulled us to sleep.
+Talk about being on Germany’s Romantic Road.

-We don’t usually like to do the “normal” tourist things so we are thrilled when we find something unique like this bed and breakfast.
-It is outside of the Rothenberg town walls and 60m below the town on the Tauber River, accessible by a cute covered footbridge.
-The bridge leads to a paved walkway that extends 60 meters to an entrance through the Rothenberg wall and into the town’s beautiful gardens.
+We don’t usually like to do the “normal” tourist things.
+That’s why this unique bed and breakfast outside the Rothenberg town walls thrilled us.
+It is 60m below street level on the Tauber River, accessible by a cute covered footbridge.
+The bridge leads to an entrance through the Rothenberg wall and into the town’s beautiful gardens.
 This walk from the B&B takes about 15 minutes or less, depending on your level of fitness.

-The evening we arrived, the owner of the B&B supplied us with a flashlight as we headed out to the Night Watchman’s Tour of Rothenberg.
+The evening we arrived, the owner of the B&B sent us out to the Night Watchman’s Tour of Rothenberg.
 This tour was quite enjoyable and informative.
-We were led around the inner walls by a guide wearing the full garb of a 14th-century night watchman and, from him, learned some history that we hadn’t heard before.
+We were led around the inner walls by a guide wearing the full garb of a 14th-century night watchman.
+He taught us some history that we hadn’t heard before.
 After the hour-long tour we made our way by flashlight, back down the path to our B&B.

 There is much to do and see in Rothenburg o.d.T.
-Besides the Night Watchman’s Tour you can walk around the city on the top of the wall, fun to do in daylight.
-Parts of the north and east walls were damaged in WWII but have been completely restored through donations by people and organizations from around the world.
+Walk around the city on the top of the wall — most fun to do in daylight.
+Parts of the north and east walls were damaged in WWII but have been completely restored.
 Be sure to read the little plaques indicating the donor for each section of the repaired wall.

 It is here that the story of the saving of Rothenberg unfolds.
-When the clock chimes the hour (daily between 11am and 3pm and again from 8pm to 10pm), the doors on either side of the clock open to reveal two carved figures whose steins go up to their lips like they are downing their drinks.
+When the clock chimes the hour, the doors on either side of the clock open to reveal two carved figures.
+They raise tiny steins up to their lips like they are downing their drinks.
 It is said this scene is of the mayor of Rothenburg drinking a jug of wine to save the town from being burned by the Emperor in 1631.

 Details for Planning a Romantic Road Trip

-The Pension Fuchsmuehle is open almost year round.
-We would love to take the children there for Christmas to experience a Rothenberg Christmas Market, but the Molitors close the pension for this holiday and reserve that time for their family.
-The cost is also reasonable for a family and rates include a delicious breakfast, a full European one with eggs to order.
+The Pension Fuchsmuehle is open year round.
+Today the wheel is still there, as is the stream, and the ancient wheel has been restored to service.
+Choose from double, single or the four-person room that is ideal for families and even welcomes pets.
+The rooms are very clean and modern, with natural woodwork and bright, light fabrics.
+We would love to take the children there for Christmas to experience a Rothenberg Christmas Market.
+The cost is also reasonable and rates include a delicious breakfast, a full European one with eggs to order.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.